Note: As an Amazon Associate I earn from qualifying purchases.

 Pricing and Value Is it worth the investment

-If you’re in the market for a premium keyboard and stumble upon the HHKB Professional Hybrid Type-S, the price tag might initially induce a bit of sticker shock.
-Yes, $400 for a keyboard is not chump change - at least, not for the majority of us.
+for a keyboard is not chump change - at least, not for the majority of us.
 But is it worth it?
 I’ll dive into the nitty-gritty and share my thoughts after putting the HHKB to the test.

 First off, the build quality is exceptional.
 The all-plastic construction might not sound impressive on paper, but once you get your hands on it, the craftsmanship speaks for itself.
 It’s sturdy and well-made, oozing quality the way we expect Japanese products to do.
-You can feel the care that went into designing each aspect, from the satisfying Topre switches to the compact, sleek form factor.
+You can feel the care that went into designing each aspect, from the satisfying Topre switches

 Speaking of Topre, let’s address the elephant in the room - the typing experience.
 It’s buttery smooth with a tactile response that’s second to none; it’s like the keyboard actually wants you to type faster.
 And despite lacking dedicated arrow keys - something that’s initially a hurdle for many, including myself - the keyboard’s layout encourages efficiency once you get used to it.
 This unique layout, which has also dropped the function keys, might not be everyone’s cup of tea, though, so it’s something to consider before investing.